Adverse Pet Reactions to Routine Vaccinations

 again.
 I keep her healthy and strong by feeding her a raw food diet and giving her

-T-factors to keep her immune system strong.
+a unique supplement to keep her immune system strong.
 I also have

 another dog, a cat and a horse.
 All are given the best diet I can